hashgraph/guardian/README.md

    ```

   **Note:**
    * Set `LOCALNODE_ADDRESS` to the IP address of your local node instance.
-The value above is given as example.
+The value above is given as an example.
    * Set `HEDERA_NET` to `localnode`.
 If not specified, the default value is `testnet`.
    * Configure `OPERATOR_ID` and `OPERATOR_KEY` accordingly with your local node configuration.
    * Remove `INITIALIZATION_TOPIC_ID` as the topic will be created automatically.
    * Set `LOCALNODE_PROTOCOL` to `http` or `https` accordingly with your local node configuration (it uses HTTP by default).

 ## Configuring Hashicorp Vault
-1. Configure .env/.env.docker files in auth-service folder
+1. Configure .env/.env.docker files in the auth-service folder

     ```
     VAULT_PROVIDER = "hashicorp"